pseudogravity/xoroshiro/bounties/problem1-decorationwithcoords/ReadMe.md

 Example: if the leader’s score is 57.5 and your score is 56, you improve by 1.5 points and receive `1.5 / 57.5` of the remaining pool.
 This scheme rewards both incremental optimizations and major breakthroughs.

+The initial prize pool is approximately US \$5 000 and may grow with additional contributions.
+This corresponds to approximately $83 per point of improvement.
+As incremental prizes are awarded, the remaining funds will decrease accordingly, but the $83/point rate will remain the same.

 ---

-### Competition Duration and Prize Pool
+### Competition Duration

-The initial prize pool is approximately US \$5 000 and may grow with additional contributions or shrink as prizes are awarded.
  The competition will run for **at least one year**, though organizers may extend, pause, or close it as circumstances require.
 All prize payments are in **Monero (XMR)**, and winners will be asked for a destination wallet address.

 ---